Dabvexx/DabVexx.github.io/_posts/2025-4-5-project-vexxed-renderer.md

 # Reason for the project

 I was inspired by Victor Gordon to make my own 3D renderer as a way to learn C++ and OpenGL.
 I wanted to expand my programming skills as I spent most of my time working with C# and wanted to learn other C languages.
-This has also inspired me to try making a program in rust to see which one i like the feel of better.
+This has also inspired me to try making a program in rust to see which one I like the feel of better.

 ---